Konecranes Miami develops a niche market in the islands

 A Nordic alliance in the Caribbean

 Wärtsilä provides generators for most of the power industry in the Caribbean, doing business on 25 different islands throughout the region.
 Through its operation and maintenance contracts, Wärtsilä is responsible for the entire plant at many locations, which includes both the power generation equipment and the cranes needed to maintain it.
-Increasingly, Wärtsilä has relied on Konecranes to supply and service these cranes, developing a strong relationship with Konecranes Miami office.
+Increasingly, Wärtsilä has relied on Konecranes to supply and service these cranes, developing a strong relationship with our Miami office.

-“We are 100 percent committed to supporting Wärtsilä in the Caribbean market,” says Rafael Ojeda.
+“We are 100% committed to supporting Wärtsilä in the Caribbean market,” says Rafael Ojeda.
 “Most of the cranes that Wärtsilä has installed in their customer’s facilities are supplied by Konecranes, typically in the 2- to 5-ton range.
 Virtually all of the jobs we are asked to quote are small projects in remote locations, often with significant logistical challenges.
 Typically, our competitors won’t touch jobs like these, but we try to look at the bigger picture and take care of these customers, no matter where they are.”

 Overhaul on Curacao makes the case for preventive maintenance